-Jori Lewis is an award-winning independent writer, editor
+Jori Lewis is an award-winning independent writer and editor

 INTRODUCING